Diósberény

 Diósberény is a village in Tolna County, Hungary.

 It is situated in the middle of Tolna county, in equal distance from Paks, the town of the atomic power station, Szekszárd, the capital of Tolna county and Dombóvár.

-It has 400 inhabitants only, but there is a telecottage run by the Association for Diosbereny, where everyone can use the Internet, make photocopies, use the computers and it is also a good place for the young people of the village to gather.
+It has only 400 inhabitants, but there is a telecottage run by the Association for Diosbereny, where everyone can use the Internet, make photocopies, use the computers and it is also a good place for the young people of the village to gather.